 The State Police tracked down the tractor trailer driver through information provided by eyewitness.
 The tractor trailer driver denied having any awareness of striking our client, and the State trooper decided not to charge the truck driver.
 We traveled to the scene with a trucking safety expert, and shot the equivalent of a total station of the entire area so that we could reconstruct the various angles the tractor trailer could have taken in order to encroach onto the pavement of the sidewalk where our client was stationary with his foot down on his bike.

-Our research indicated that our client was in the protected status of a pedestrian by virtue of being stationary on the bike.
+Our client was in the protected status of a pedestrian by virtue of being stationary on the bike.
 Interestingly the Virginia Code requires that motor vehicle drivers give a 3‑foot cushion around bicyclists who are properly traveling in the highway lane of travel, but there is no Code provision directly providing for any cushion for a pedestrian in a position of safety on a sidewalk, thus common law negligence concepts apply.
 By analyzing and filming various positions that the tractor trailer driver could have followed, turning onto the entry ramp using, we demonstrated that if a tractor trailer driver did not properly take a wide turn on to the ramp, the trailer of the 18‑wheeler trailer would encroach up to a couple of feet onto the sidewalk rounding the entry ramp.